univention/ox-connector/docs/ox-connector-app/configuration.rst

 By default, the app imports the UCS root CA certificate into the CA store to enable a secure connection to the UCS LDAP directory.
-You may need additional CA certificates for the :program:`OX Connector` app, for example, when provisioning to a remote :program:`OX App Suite` installation.
+You may need additional CA certificates for the :program:`OX Connector` app, for example, when provisioning to a remote *OX App Suite* installation.

 To add certificates to the certificate store in the :program:`OX Connector`, use the following steps on the system where the app is installed: